PiyushXCoder/post_maker/README.md

     <img alt="actix-web-grants" src="./assets/icon_with_text.svg" width="170">
 </p>

-> Post Maker helps you to make post for instagram and other social media apps easily.
+> Post Maker helps you to make post for instagram and other social media apps easily and in massive amount.

 ## Installing